kdheepak/blog/content/36-unicode-cheat-sheet.md

 - the letter `U` and then an 8-hexchar Unicode sequence. `Ctrl-vU0001F409` will insert `🐉`.

 Using [`unicode.vim`](https://github.com/chrisbra/unicode.vim), we can use `:UnicodeName` to get the Unicode number of the code point under the cursor.
+With `unicode.vim` and `fzf` installed, you can even fuzzy find Unicode symbols.

 # Python